Celebrating ELPC 30 Years - 2023 Gala

 Holding Industries Accountable to their Communities

 ELPC is tracking air emissions and water effluent reports submitted to the Indiana Department of Environmental Management (IDEM) from all the major industries along the Indiana lakeshore.
-We will bring citizen environmental enforcement lawsuits under the Clean Air Act and Clean Water Act as necessary and appropriate.
+We will take enforcement action under the Clean Air Act and Clean Water Act as necessary and appropriate.
 We are also tracking these industries’ compliance with federal settlement agreements to ensure that the environmental benefits promised through these compromises are realized.
 In doing so, ELPC seeks to clean up, not close, the industrial facilities – which have long been drivers of the regional economy and provide good-paying jobs.
 We will work to ensure they play by the rules and implement the latest modern emissions control technologies to reduce pollution and improve the landscape where people live, work, and play in Northwest Indiana.
 And we will review their Clean Air Act and Clean Water Act permits when they come up for renewal, advocate in administrative processes and, if necessary, litigate to tighten the permits to require that the industrial facilities use the best available technologies to reduce pollution.

-Challenging the Addition of New Industrial Polluters
+Challenging New Industrial Polluters in Overburdened Communities

 In December 2022, on behalf of Gary Advocates for Responsible Development (GARD), ELPC filed a petition to review a Clean Air Act permit issued by IDEM to Fulcrum Centerpoint to build a massive trash-to-fuel plant in Gary, Indiana.
 The Fulcrum refinery gasification process has yet to be proven effective, safe, or economically viable.
 Garbage to fuel may sound like a great idea but it is an unproven gamble with taxpayer money and Gary residents’ health.
 IDEM issued the permit despite significant and detailed public comment from the local community, relying instead on Fulcrum’s unsupported bases for the facility’s potential emissions.